avinashsc/Lipspeak/README.md

 sound "I have difficulty breathing" phrase

 ### 3. Description
-* The models used in our project have been trained and evaluated on [LRW and LRS datasets](http://www.robots.ox.ac.uk/~vgg/data/lip_reading/)
+* The models used in our project have been trained and evaluated on [LRW and LRS datasets](http://www.robots.ox.ac.uk/~vgg/data/lip_reading/).
+The pre-trained deep lip reading model can be located at ```models/lrs2_lip_model``` and the keyword-spotting model can be located at ```misc/pretrained_models```
-* When mouthing a video through the app, the appropriate features required by the lip reading model are pre-computed and saved in ```data/lipspeak```
+* When mouthing a video through the app, the appropriate features required by the lip reading model are pre-computed and saved in ```data/lipspeak```.  ```config.py``` specifies the necessary configuration setup for the lip reading model.
+* KWSNet keyword spotting model configuration is available in ```configs/demo/eval.json```
+* ```app.py``` is the python script that initializes all models & starts the flask server for backend inference task.
+It exposes a REST API to the mobile app, and expects the video and a user defined phrasebook as inputs.
+When inputs are obtained, we first extract the visual features from the video, run the keyword spotting model and compute probabilities to identify what the mouthed phrase was.
+This is then reported back to the app

 ### 4. Mobile Setup
 For details regarding our mobile setup, please refer to [LipSpeak App Project](https://github.com/gurlina/LipSpeakApp)